anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Description:** Requesters shall be able to cancel their own pending requests.

 **Acceptance Criteria:**
-- Requests can only be cancelled before approval (Draft, Submitted, Under Review)
+- Requests can only be cancelled before approval (Submitted)
 - Cancellation requires confirmation dialog
 - Cancelled requests move to "Cancelled" status
 - Approver is notified of cancellation (if assigned)